Data Logging Shield with SD Card Slot and Real-Time Clock

 Storage Flash, EEPROM

-Arduino is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
-Its hardware products are licensed under a CC-BY-SA license, while the software is licensed under the GNU Lesser General Public License (LGPL) or the GNU General Public License (GPL), permitting the manufacture of Arduino boards and software distribution by anyone.
-Arduino boards are available commercially from the official website or through authorized distributors.
+Arduino is an open-source hardware and software company, as well as a project and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
+Its hardware products are licensed under a CC-BY-SA license.
+In contrast, the software is licensed under the GNU Lesser General Public License (LGPL) or the GNU General Public License (GPL), allowing anyone to manufacture Arduino boards and distribute software.
+Arduino boards are available commercially from the official website or through authorised distributors.

 Arduino board designs

 Use a variety of microprocessors and controllers.
-The boards are equipped with sets of digital and analogue input/output (I/O) pins that may be interfaced to various expansion boards (‘shields’) or breadboards (for prototyping) and other circuits.
+The boards are equipped with sets of digital and analogue input/output (I/O) pins that can be interfaced with various expansion boards (‘shields’), breadboards (for prototyping), and other circuits.
 The boards feature serial communications interfaces, including Universal Serial Bus (USB) on some models, which are also used for loading programs.
-The microcontrollers can be programmed using the C and C++ programming languages, using a standard API which is also known as the “Arduino language”.
-In addition to using traditional compiler toolchains, the Arduino project provides an integrated development environment (IDE) and a command-line tool (Arduino-CLI) developed in Go.
+Microcontrollers can be programmed using the C and C++ programming languages, utilising a standard API also known as the “Arduino language”.
+In addition to using traditional compiler toolchains, the Arduino project offers an integrated development environment (IDE) and a command-line tool, Arduino CLI, both of which are developed in Go.

 What year did Arduino begin?